 Finally, RAMP uses an optional human-in-the-loop training module to improve anomaly detection accuracy based on human feedback.
-Specifically, given the true positives identified by human users, this module revises the corresponding model weights so that similar anomalies encountered in the future are more likely to be caught by RAMP.
+More specifically, given the true positives identified by human users, this module enforces the corresponding model weights such that similar anomalies encountered in the future are more likely to be caught by RAMP.